JianpanHuang/CESTsimu/README.md

 # CESTsimu
-A spectral and spatial CEST simulation tool
+A spectral and spatial CEST simulation tool.

+Please find the related paper on http://doi.org/10.1002/mrm.30430 or in the folder [ref_paper](.\ref_paper\20250121-CESTsimu-online(MRM).pdf) for more details.

 If you use CESTsimu or its source code, please consider citing our paper: